-Graduates are awarded a master's degree in Applied Economics with a sequence in Electricity, Natural Gas and Telecommunications Economics.
+Graduates are awarded a master’s degree in Applied Economics with a sequence in Electricity, Natural Gas and Telecommunications Economics.
 Associated with the sequence is the Institute for Regulatory Policy Studies.
-The institute provides a key link between the University and the telecommunications, electric power, and natural gas industries.
+The institute provides a key link between Illinois State University and the telecommunications, electric power, and natural gas industries.

 A student applying to a master's program must: